AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 0 allowlist entries for `flake8-typing-imports` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *not strict*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.

 ### Statistics on the annotations in typeshed's stubs for `flake8-typing-imports`